jimbojw/karmarank/content/03-origin-story.md

 She was a **natural affective-labor manager**.
 She spoke fluent HR doxa.
 She could feel, without effort, which stories would land in a VP's office and which wouldn't.
 She had an internal gyroscope that told her what kinds of updates, phrased in what kinds of ways, would count as "real impact" versus "nice-to-have tinkering."

 A sociologist would say she had the right **habitus** for that field: the internalized feel for how things are done, what counts as real, what counts as "impactful" versus merely interesting.
 The norms of that space lived in her body.
 Maybe it was natural.
 Maybe honed from years of practice.
+But either way, she had it.
 (See [Bourdieu](#pierre-bourdieu))

 I had the opposite profile.
 I could build the tool and explain the design, but I had almost no feel for that emotional-political terrain.
 She **intuitively** tracked who mattered, what they cared about, and which narratives they were hungry for.
 I had to **derive** all of that on paper, after getting smacked by reality.

 Some people are born into—or trained into—the right habitus for a given field.
 They just "get" what counts, who matters, what to say in which room.
 The rest of us end up reverse-engineering it after enough humiliations (if ever).

-KarmaRank is basically my adaptation for that asymmetry: a way for people like me—who don't come pre-installed with the right habitus—to see the game board clearly enough that we don't have to learn it all the hard way.
+This document exists to help balance that asymmetry: a way for people like me—who don't come pre-installed with the right habitus—to see the game board clearly enough that we don't all have to learn it the hard way.

 ## 8. From Net Status-Weighted Karma to KarmaRank